 Doug Wolter is the Daily Globe sports editor.
 He served as sports reporter, then sports editor, news editor and finally managing editor at the Daily Globe for 22 years before leaving for seven years to work as night news editor at the Mankato Free Press in Mankato.
 Doug now lives in Worthington with his wife, Sandy.
 They have three children and seven grandchildren.
 Doug, retired after a lengthy career in fast-pitch softball, enjoys reading, strumming his acoustic guitar and hanging around his grandchildren.
-He self-publishes original fiction in his spare time.
-Two of his stories, "The Genuine One" and "The Old Man in Section 129" were distributed through a national publisher.
+He also writes books on fiction.
+Two of his stories, "The Genuine One" and "The Old Man in Section 129" have been distributed through a national publisher.

 - Member for

 WORTHINGTON -- The Nobles County Speedway will be back for another year of racing in 2017, and with a new set of promoters aiming to put more customers in the seats.

 WORTHINGTON -- The Worthington High School girls basketball team operates on a defensive principle predicated on pressure and thievery.
 On Saturday in a narrow victory over visiting Jordan, the principle hinged on physicality -- a relentlessly aggressive approach that resulted in plenty of bumps and bruises.
 On Tuesday, again in the friendly confines of the WHS gym, the pressure was less physical, but every bit as successful.

 I have a computer football game at home where, if I wanted to, I could fudge the numbers to a degree that the Minnesota Vikings would be good enough to play in the 2017 Super Bowl.
 With a few clicks, I could make the Vikings’ defense always perform as it did through the first five games of this season.
 It would take a little extra time to get the offensive line to perform as a passable unit, but with just a little effort and a lot of imagination I could make the Vikings nearly invincible.